Recognize your AirPods model easily with this quick and easy guide.

 MagSafe or Wired: How to Identify Your AirPod Charging Case

-There are different types of AirPods charging cases.
-There’s the Lightning Charging Case, Wireless Charging Case, AirPods Pro Charging Case, MagSafe Charging Case for AirPods, and MagSafe Charging Case for AirPods Pro.
+Apple offers several types of AirPods charging cases, including the Lightning Charging Case, Wireless Charging Case, AirPods Pro Charging Case, MagSafe Charging Case for AirPods, and MagSafe Charging Case for AirPods Pro.

 |Variant||Generation||Model Number||Ending of Serial Number|